Records Management Policy

 5. Roles and responsibilities

-5.1 Policy owner: The University Secretary is responsible for policy enforcement and compliance, general oversight of records, information and privacy management at UTS and oversight of the UTS records management program.
-The University Secretary ensures that recordkeeping systems support organisational and public accountability by:
+The Director, GSU is responsible for policy enforcement and compliance, general oversight of records, information and privacy management at UTS and oversight of the UTS records management program, ensuring that recordkeeping systems support organisational and public accountability by:

 - implementing this policy and the UTS records management program

-- approving the Information Security Classification Standard (available at Records and archives hub: Information security (SharePoint)), which is developed and maintained in consultation with the Chief Information Officer and the Chief Data Officer, and
+- approving the Information Security Classification Standard and the Information Security Classification User Handling Guide (available at Records and archives hub: Information security (SharePoint)), which is developed and maintained in consultation with the Chief Information Officer and the Chief Data Officer

-- assessing UTS recordkeeping and providing reports to the State Archives and Records Authority as required under the State Records Act.
+- reporting on UTS’s records and information management compliance to the State Records Authority as required under the State Records Act, and

 5.2 Policy contacts: The Head, Corporate Information coordinates and maintains the UTS records management program and approves associated procedures and guidelines.
 This includes:

-- publishing and reviewing recordkeeping policies and procedures, standards and guidelines
+- publishing and maintaining recordkeeping policies and procedures, standards and guidelines

-- assisting new units to implement the records management program
+- assisting new or restructuring units to implement the records management program

-- monitoring the performance of business units against records management standards and procedures and this policy
+- monitoring the performance of units against records management standards and procedures and this policy

-- providing advice on recordkeeping practices and issues
+- providing recordkeeping-related education programs and advice on recordkeeping practices and issues

-- coordinating the authorisation of record destruction activities, in accordance with the State Records Act
+- coordinating the authorisation of record destruction activities

-- managing the UTS archives, including storage of and access to archives held centrally
+- managing the UTS archives, including storage of and access to archives held centrally, and facilitating the transfer of records to the State Archive where required, and

-- planning disaster prevention, response and recovery operations relating to records (including the vital records program).
+- planning disaster prevention, response and recovery operations for physical records.

 5.3 Implementation and governance roles:

-The senior executive is responsible for ensuring business units under their portfolio follow the requirements of this policy.
+The University Leadership Team is responsible for ensuring units under their portfolio follow the requirements of this policy.

-Deans, directors, chief officers and heads of areas must implement the requirements of the UTS records management program for their area of responsibility, and are required to:
+Deans, directors, chief officers and other heads of areas must provide direction and support for records and information management and implement the requirements of the UTS records management program for their area of responsibility, ensuring:

-- comply with contract reporting obligations under the GIPA Act
+- compliance with contract reporting obligations and information requests under the GIPA Act

-- ensure agreed action plans are supported and implemented, and
+- scheduled records assessment and planning activities are completed and agreed action plans are supported and implemented, and

 All staff must:

-- ensure that records supporting and documenting their business activities are created, captured and protected in line with the provisions of this policy and its procedures, regardless of format
+- ensure that records supporting and documenting their business activities are created, captured and protected in line with this policy and its procedures, regardless of format

 - contact University Records if they require further information or training.